milkyway-labs/architecture/README.md

     - `MsgTransfer`
         - Setting this authorization with the specific source port, channel and an allow list of the MilkyWay’s contract address.
         - Under this limited authorization, the grantee is permitted to ibc transfer the the addresses listed in the allow list.
-    - `MsgRevoke`
-        - This authorization is granted in the event that the `Grantee` account is compromised.

 ## Liquid Staking Process